Entanglement entropy of two disjoint intervals and spin structures in interacting chains in and out of equilibrium: Spin structure from the fusion of models

-\paragraph{With two-site shift invariance.} While a priori effective, the method with JW spin deformations has a rather serious downside: it requires the analysis of models with next-to-next-to-next-to-nearest-neighbor interactions.
-This can be numerically challenging both because higher range is generally associated with higher numerical complexity and because the typical lengths of a JW $\nu$-deformation is $\nu$ times the typical length of the original model.
-We can ease these problems by generalising the deformations to the fusion of different models, as also considered in Ref.~\cite{Fagotti2012New}.
+\paragraph{With two-site shift invariance.} We can ease {the problems inherent to the procedure with JW deformations by considering} the fusion of different models.
 We can then set an upper bound to the range, for example next-to-nearest-neighbor interactions, and consider a large enough number of combinations of models that allow us to invert the problem.

 Specifically, we consider the interleaved XXZ-XY model

 The model is useful because in terms of Jordan-Wigner fermions $\bs c^\dag_\ell=\prod_{j<\ell}\bs \sigma_j^z\, \frac{\bs \sigma_\ell^x+i\bs \sigma_\ell^y}{2}$ it is a sum of the fermionic XXZ chain~\eqref{XXZ fermionic chain Hamiltonian} on the odd sublattice and the fermionic version of the quantum XY chain~\eqref{XY chain Hamiltonian}, i.e. the Kitaev chain, on the even sublattice.
 For simplicity we work here with the XXZ chain in zero magnetic field, and we denote by $h$ the magnetic field corresponding to the XY chain, but the same considerations would apply to the XXZ with the magnetic field.